Canada’s Federal Carbon Pricing System

 The system is designed to minimize the incentive for carbon leakage while retaining a market-driven pricing/trading system to incentivize industry to cut emissions.
 Carbon leakage refers to a relocation of emissions from a jurisdiction with effective carbon pricing in place to a jurisdiction without carbon pricing.
-In most cases the process follows a physical relocation of the operations of a company.
+In most cases, the process follows a physical relocation of the operations of a company.

 Output-Based Allocations start by establishing an efficiency performance standard of emissions released per unit of production.

-- For example, if there are four firms working in the same industry with varying rates of emission per barrel of oil produced.
-The emissions efficiency standard is then set to the most efficient practices of firm A.
+- For example, if there are four firms working in the same industry with varying rates of emission per barrel of oil produced, the emissions efficiency standard is then set to the most efficient practices of firm A.

 - Each firm is then given emissions credits equal to the standard.
-Firm A’s actual emission are equal to the amount of credits issued.
+Firm A’s actual emissions are equal to the amount of credits issued.
 Actual emissions exceed credits issued for firms B, C and D. Credits can be sold between companies on the open market.

-- At the end of the reporting period firms with emissions in excess of credits in hand must pay the carbon pricing fee within the jurisdiction for any emissions in excess of the credits in hand.
+- At the end of the reporting period, firms with emissions in excess of credits in hand must pay the carbon pricing fee within the jurisdiction for any emissions in excess of the credits in hand.
 The actual blended price per unit of total emissions will vary with the magnitude of excess emissions over credits in hand.